 What causes kidney stones

-The formation of kidney stones happens when a person fails to drink enough fluids and, in addition, eats the foods that form excess waste.
+The formation of kidney stones happens when a person fails to drink enough fluids and, in addition, eats a lot of foods that form excess waste.
 The stones can be teeny tiny and easy to get rid of or as big as a ping pong ball.
 They can be a bitter presence in the kidneys for years without causing any pain.
 Anguishing sensations follow when the stones start traveling through the bladder tunnel.
 They can damage the ureter with their sharp edges causing blood in the urine.

 If you have spotted blood in your pee, immediately schedule an appointment with your physician.

-Having said that, of course it’s much better to stop a problem long before it hits.
+Having said that, of course, it’s much better to stop a problem long before it hits.
 And the diet for kidney stones prevention should be one of the priorities in that quest.